erikrikarddaniel/hmmrank/README.md

 Also note that score filtering, if asked for, takes place before evaluating combinations.
 Long proteins that match multiple profiles may be penalized by this if the target sequence is a fragment.
 You may want to lower high minimum scores to deal with this problem; take a particular look at TIGRFAMs since they typically are long proteins with high default GA scores.
+See also description of `--maxscore` above.